nullromo/sinking-islands/README.md

 -   handle page refresh re-connect
 -   player should know how many card are in their opponent's hand and in their deck, discard, etc.
--   fix characters being able to move off of netted islands
 -   there is a bug where characters cannot flee from lava flows